microsoft/onnxruntime/docs/resources/linker.md

 the message definition in a different way.
 If a framework wants to define a protobuf message that contains an ONNX TensorProto message inside, it can not directly include ONNX's existing *.proto file.

-For the reasons above, sometimes you can't freely choose the link form you want.

 ## PE and ELF
 [Portable Executable (PE)](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) and